yagpdb-cc/yagpdb-cc/CONTRIBUTING.md

 That's all you need to do!
 Thanks for contributing, I appreciate it!

 ## My personal guidelines for CCs
+*Note: I DO NOT REQUIRE ANY OF THESE ITEMS IN YOUR PULL REQUEST, ONLY THE THINGS STATED ABOVE*

 This is the guidelines I use for the CCs I create.
 I may refactor your code when I'm doing a routine cleanup, so to avoid any confusion over what I'm doing:
 * `parseArgs` over manually parsing `.CmdArgs`
 * `printf` over `joinStr`